thomasacquin1225/Legatus/README.md

 # Legatus

-Privacy pools based anonymity protocol for DeFi applications
+A regulatory-friendly privacy-preserving layer for DeFi protocols like Aave

 ## Running the project in local environment